 The key component of all of these regulations is drawing up a contract between you and your staff, which is essential for outlining the responsibilities and directives to which they’ll have to adhere during employment, and must correspond with employment laws.
 For example, staff are not allowed to work more than 48 hours in a week, be offered six months’ maternity leave, and have the ability to work flexibly after 26 weeks of service.
 As their employer, you are also responsible for the wellbeing of your employees, including health and safety on your premises, and responding to any issues relating to discrimination and bullying.

 Every business has to pay tax, so you need to know the relevant laws before getting your tradesman business up and running.
 For instance, income tax is a requirement as soon as your profits go beyond a business’s personal allowance of £12,500, which is how much free tax an individual is entitled to each tax year.
 If your business is a limited company, then you will be subject to pay corporate tax once your company starts making a profit, at the current rate of 19% in the UK.
+Make sure you take the right advice by hiring a good quality accountant to ensure you do not pay too much tax.

 Businesses must pay VAT if they make more than £85,000 a year in VATable sales of goods or services.
 The standard rate is 20%, 5% if reduced and 0% for some exceptional cases, such as physical education and sports activities, antiques and charities.
 As a business, you’ll also pay national insurance which, though not strictly a tax, must be paid to the government once every employee earns over £183 a week, or a self-employed individual is making a profit of more than £6,475 a year.